Veracruzana University: History

-Over the more than 70 years of its existence, the Universidad Veracruzana has expanded its services to many areas of the state of Veracruz.
+Over more than 80 years of its existence, the Universidad Veracruzana expanded its services to many areas of the state of Veracruz.
 Present in five of the most important economic regions of the state with schools in 14 cities: Xalapa, Veracruz, Boca del Río, Orizaba, Córdoba, Río Blanco, Amatlán, Nogales, Camerino Z. Mendoza, Poza Rica, Tuxpan, Minatitlán, Coatzacoalcos and Acayucan.
-Only a few universities in the country have this accelerated geographical development.
-By the year 2006, its conversion into a university system of the state was an academic and administrative reality with five integrated campuses on each one of the regions.
+Only a few universities in the country had this accelerated geographical development.
+Its conversion had happened with five integrated campuses on each one of the regions.
 Today, Veracruzana is one of the largest universities in Mexico, with over 70,000 students enrolled.